 Feline Stress Management ClinicStress plays a huge part in cat behaviour problems and some common diseases.

 Cats are very good at hiding their problems so it is important for owners to appreciate the subtle signs of stress in their own cats in order to provide the best possible care.
-Our experienced nurses provide a clinic, for cat owners, to discuss how we can reduce any levels of stress within the home environment through a variety of ways.
+Our experienced nurse, Paula, offers a clinic for cat owners to discuss how we can reduce any levels of stress within the home environment through a variety of ways.
 This may range from adding more resources (like water bowls) to incorporating your own furniture into providing high resting places for your cat.